wildchain/ozon-protocol/ozon-cli/README.md

-### Ozon-cli (PLEASE NOTE - We are currently in the development stage , So mainnet deployments are not live yet. please stick to our Devnet and have fun).
+### Ozon-cli (PLEASE NOTE - We are currently in the development stage , so mainnet deployments are not live yet.
+Please stick to Devnet and have fun).

 [![Crates.io](https://img.shields.io/crates/v/ozon-cli.svg)](https://crates.io/crates/ozon-cli)